An overview of French inheritance law and EU rules to consider

 Default rule

-This latter rule means that, for example, the French will automatically assume that American law applies to the estate of a person who dies resident in America, even if they did not make this choice of law in their will.
+This means that, for example, the French will automatically assume that American law applies to the estate of a person who dies resident in America, even if they did not make this choice of law in their will.

 Note however, that the right for people to choose in a will the law of their nationality will also be respected by French lawyers with regard to French property belonging to foreign nationals who live outside France.

-There is one proviso to the 'default' rule stated above, to the effect that if where it is "clear from all the circumstances of the case that, at the time of death, the deceased was manifestly more closely connected" to a different state from the one where he or she was living, then that other country's law will apply.
+There is one proviso to the 'default' rule stated above, to the effect that if it is obvious from the circumstances that the deceased had much closer links to a different state from the one where he or she was living, that other country's law will apply.
+This might be the case, for example, where someone had only very recently moved.

-While the regulation allows for cases where there can be exceptions to this, the general principle is that the courts of the country where the deceased lived have jurisdiction to deal with the whole estate.
+Note that which countries' courts have ‘jurisdiction’ over the succession does not necessarily match the country of the law that will apply.
+While the regulation allows for exceptions, the general principle is that the courts of the country where the deceased lived have jurisdiction to deal with the whole estate (eg. in the case of disputes over the share-out).

-As stated, it is important to note that inheritance tax does not change.
-For example, an American person living in France can opt under the regulation for US law to govern their estate and thus leave their French home to a friend rather than their child (this is not possible under French inheritance law) – but that friend would still be subject to 60% French inheritance tax.
+For example, an American person living in France can opt under the regulation for US law to govern their estate and thus leave their French home to a friend rather than their child (which may not be possible under French-law forced heirship rules, unless you also own other properties) – but that friend would still be subject to 60% French inheritance tax.

 Residents in France can make a will – including a clause stating that they want US inheritance law to apply to their whole estate.

-2021 Law
+2021 law

 This states that:

-If the deceased – or at least one of his or her children – was an EU citizen or was living in the EU at the time of death,
+• If the deceased – or at least one of his or her children – was an EU citizen or was living in the EU at the time of death,

-And a foreign legal system is to apply to their estate (notably, due to the EU regulation),
+• And a foreign legal system is to apply to their estate (notably, due to the EU regulation),

-And this foreign system does not include any forced heirship rules in favor of children.
+• And this foreign system does not include any forced heirship rules in favor of children.

 Then each child – or their heirs if they have died – is able to claim compensation out of the French-situated estate, up to the level of the French réserve héréditaire rules (see here).